 - Consider Motivation: Reflect on other parties’ primary motivations and objectives.
 When introducing your proposal, frame the options you present by reminding them of your desire to create needed value for them.

 Did you know our words account for only 7% of the message we send to others?
 Interestingly enough, body language accounts for 55% and voice tone for 38% says psychologist and communication researcher Albert Mehrabian.
 This means successful negotiation often requires leveraging all three communication modalities (tone of voice, body language and words).
 Remember to choose your words carefully and strategically.
 When you use fewer words during negotiation, you appear more confident.
 Avoid using words that can make some view you as uncertain.
 For example, avoid saying “I think” (replace with “I believe”) before you express opinions.
 Poor body language can also undermine credibility during negotiations.
 People may be less likely to view someone with stooped posture as a leader so be mindful of your posture throughout each discussion.

 Leveraging unconventional techniques can help you experiment with new ways to create mutually beneficial relationships and overcome negotiation anxiety.
 Whether you want to petition your loved ones for more alone time or if you’re asking for a salary increase from your manager, strong negotiators understand people.
 I invite you to explore applicable strategies to become a more effective negotiator in 2022.

 Leadership Challenge: What other valuable negotiation tips have you and your team found effective?
 Share your thoughts in comments.

 Brandon Rouse leads a diverse and growing team of professionals well-versed in the challenges facing healthcare today.
 Headquartered in Oklahoma City, OK, Brandon’s experienced team represents various technological and innovative medical solutions.
-ZB RX Medical is a direct distributor of Zimmer Biomet.
+ZB RX Medical and RX Medical are direct distributors of Zimmer Biomet.